luyadev/luya/docs/guide/app-themes.md

 ![theme-management](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/theme-management.png "LUYA theme management")

-## Additional path map
+## Additional path map (`pathMap`)

+**TODO: Why should i do this?
+Example?
+Use Case?**

 It is also possible to define additional path for inheritance by add a path map in the theme config.
 In this way block and widget views can also be override with a theme.

 ```json
 {